sunilbelde/sunilbelde/README.md

 # Hi i'm, Sunil Belde

 - 💡 : Experienced in Web Application Developement.
-- 🔭 : Currently seeking for an job opportunity in Data Science roles.
+- 🔭 : Currently seeking for a job opportunity in Data Science roles.
 -  😍 : Passionate about Machine Learning and Data Science.

 Find me here :